AWS RDS vs AWS EC2 – Benefits, Limitations, And Tradeoffs

 Is usually more expensive as you rely on Amazon to perform routine management tasks.
 Installing a database server on EC2 and managing it is usually cheaper than RDS.
 You will have to handle routine management tasks such as backup, recovery, patching, load management, etc., by yourself.

-How to choose between Amazon RDS and AWS EC2?
+How to choose between AWS RDS and Amazon EC2?

 The choice between a database on an EC2 instance and RDS is essentially the choice between an unmanaged environment where the burden is on you to manage everything yourself and a managed service where the cloud vendor shoulders the burden of mundane management tasks.
 A simple API call gives you control over deployment, backups, snapshots, restores, sizing, high availability, and replicas.
 In contrast, the self-managed database on the EC2 option requires you to manually set up, configure, manage, and tune the various components, including Amazon EC2 instances, storage volumes, scalability, networking, and security.